-I knew from the very beginning that I wanted to breastfeed my baby.
+I knew from the beginning that I wanted to breastfeed my baby.
 That was my most important wish.
 All I wanted was to be able to breastfeed at least 6 months.
 I knew that breastfeeding especially in those first few months is extremely beneficial for my baby’s health.

-And now, here I am a little bit over a year still breastfeeding my little one.
+And now, here I am a bit over a year still breastfeeding my little one.
 Although I’ve already started weaning him.
 I plan a very gentle approach.

 Back to the beginning.